 Pursuant to Rule 38 of the Federal Rules of Civil Procedure, University of Tennessee Research Foundation and Saint Matthew Research, LLC requests a trial by jury of any issues so triable by right.

-Respectfully submitted,
+Respectfully submitted, s/Wayne A. Ritchie II

-Dated: May 2, 2017
+Dated: May 3, 2017